cjjulius/InventoryManager/README.md

 There's quite a bit of documentation available, and decently organized if I say so myself.
 You can get that here: http://wp.me/p5ee2M-2I

+This (Simple Database Inventory Manager™) is of course provided free of charge, use-at-your-own-risk.
+There is no warranty either expressed or implied.
+If SDIM™ burns down your data center, uninstalls all your favorite toolbars and ruins your best pair of dress socks, I’m not at fault.
+Remember to back up your databases!

 As always, feel free to contact me if you have comments, suggestions or questions.